-Donating other blood products via processes such as apheresis may take up to 2 hours, but the process is much the same.
+Donating other blood products via processes, such as apheresis, may take up to 2 hours, but the process is similar.
 Instead of drawing into a bag, the blood draws into a machine that filters out the necessary product.
 The rest of the blood can then infuse back into the person’s body.

 After the procedure

-After the procedure is over, the attendant will cover the needle insertion area with a bandage.
+After the procedure, the attendant will cover the needle insertion area with a bandage.

 They will ask the person to rest for about 15 minutes and may offer them simple snacks, juice, or water.
-People with diabetes may wish to bring their own snacks or drinks to give them more control over what they consume.
+People with diabetes may wish to bring their own snacks or drinks to have more control over what they consume.

 After donating blood, it is important to monitor blood glucose levels regularly.

 Anyone donating blood should care for themselves in the days that follow.
-This self-care includes drinking extra fluids to keep the body hydrated and consuming more iron- and mineral-rich foods to help replace the compounds lost due to blood donation.
+This self-care includes drinking extra fluids to keep the body hydrated and consuming more iron- and mineral-rich foods to help replace the compounds they have lost from donating blood.

 People with diabetes can have difficulty controlling their blood sugar and must often rely on insulin to balance their levels.
 Although diabetes and blood sugar levels may affect a person in other ways, if they can manage the condition well, it should not alter their ability to donate blood.